elunico/blog/source/Optimized Battery Charging.md

 Because the AirPods do not have any of these 3 important features, but do, by default, have optimized battery charging, there have been several instances where I go to use my AirPods and have one or both die prematurely because they were not fully charged.
 It is only once I connect them to use them that I even notice, and then they cannot be charged again until I am done using them.
-I do appreciate the need for AirPods especially to have this feature as an option, becasue my older AirPods 2 have seen quite a lot of battery wear and it's not great to have to use them because of that.
+I do appreciate the need for AirPods especially to have this feature as an option, because my older AirPods 2 have seen quite a lot of battery wear and it's not great to have to use them because of that.
 I also find the scheduling is not nearly as smart or consistent as the other devices I use, but to be fair to the AirPods, I do use them quite often, and probably more sporadically than the other devices.

 Preserving the battery health of AirPods is good, and I would argue, that the real solution is to make the battery status easier to monitor.
 Just adding that simple feature to the AirPods so that I can tell if optimized battery charging is going to leave me at a 20% battery disadvantage when I go to pick up my AirPods would go along way to making the experience better.
 I used my AirPods 2 several hours a day almost every day for various things, and the battery—while degraded—did hold up fairly well, so hopefully my new AirPods 3 will fare similarly well without optimized battery charging.